TOMWANGZZ1236/Yana-notes/README.md

 ## Project Description

 This project is a cross-platform mobile application developed using Flutter, designed to help users create, edit, and manage their notes efficiently.
-The app features a clean and intuitive user interface and leverages Firebase for backend database operations, ensuring real-time data synchronization across devices.
+The app features a clean and intuitive user interface and leverages Firebase for backend database.

 ### Tech Stack
 - **Flutter**: Used for building the mobile application